vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Nesterov Momentum.md

 This then allows for the model to conjecture where the optimal jump might be and then correct after making that jump.

+Essentially, the $∂J(\theta_{lookahead})$ is added onto the $\beta * v\theta_{t-1}$, as a means of 'correcting' the error that would've been made from purely relying on the past accumulated gradients.

 While in regular [[momentum]], the big jump would be made without any additional correction prior to the next iteration.
+The jump or weight update, would've just been made based on the current gradient and the accumulated past gradients without any intermediate error-correction.

 ![[Pasted image 20240703105719.png | 500]]

+Note, that when implementing this in practice, you'd need to compute an additional forward pass using the 'lookahead' parameters to get the variables you need to compute the gradients.[^1]

+[^1]: At least as was my means of doing so in my implementation from scratch.